 If you should unfortunately get this disease and want to control it for aesthetic reasons the best method is to use a milk spray.
 Make a 10% solution (1 part whole milk, fresh or dried, 9 parts water) and spray this onto the foliage.
 The spray must be re-applied after rain.
 It has been proven scientifically to work for vegetables so it seems reasonable that it works for ornamental plants too and many people have good results.
 It will not cure the disease or remove existing white coatings, so begin to spray when you see the very first signs of mildew.
 This method is much more effective than baking soda, which you will also find recommended – however research has shown it does not in fact work at all.

 Leaf Spot Fungus: This disease is usually found only in the Deep South.
 It causes brown spots to develop on the leaves during warm, wet weather.
 As these spread the leaves begin to fall, until only the young leaves at the ends of the branches are left.
 Because so many leaves are lost the plants will lose some vigor and produce fewer, smaller flowers, as well as looking less attractive.
 If you have this problem frequently, the National Arboretum varieties ‘Tuscarora’ and ‘Catawba’ have some resistance to this disease and so these should be planted to replace the varieties you are growing.
 To control this disease it is necessary to use chemical sprays containing thiophanate-methyl.
-Ask at your local garden centre.
+Ask at your local garden center.
 Spray each week once you see the first spots developing.
 It is only necessary to spray during warm, rainy periods – during dry and cool periods the disease cannot develop.

 Crapemyrtle Aphids: these tiny green insects will cluster under the leaves of the plants during spring and summer.
 You will probably see some with wings and some without.
 They suck the sap of the plants and may cause yellow spots to develop on the upper side of the leaves.
 They may not even be noticed until you see a black powder forming on the lower leaves.
 This is a fungus called Sooty Mold, which grows on the honey-dew excreted by the aphids.
 This contains sugar from the sap of the plant and the fungus feeds on the sugar.
 Sooty Mold is completely harmless and does not damage the plant in any way, but it is unsightly.
 Controlling the aphids will prevent the Sooty Mold from developing.